Pixelrella/CodingSamples-UiElementPooling/Readme.md

 # UI list performance

 ## Overview
-These classes are part of a UI performance system.
+The classes provided in this coding sample are part of a UI performance system.
 This system disables and enables (culls) UI elements in a scrolling list based on whether they are visible or not.
 When they are not visible, the UI elements are stored in a pool for later reuse.
 When made visible, an element is retrieved from the pool.
+Both the pooling and the culling system are not provided in this repository.
+This repository is only showing how the connection between both is created with generic classes.

 ## Culling System
 The culling system uses a Unity `ScrollRect` to figure out whether an element is in the visible scroll section or not.
 It is connected to the Unity action that is called when scrolling happens.
 Based on the `RectTransform` which knows the bounds of the element, the element will be called to set itself active or inactive.